-Dry Eye can be exacerbated by many factors including aging, a prior history of cataract or refractive surgery, certain systemic medications, work environment (poor air quality), systemic disease like diabetes, auto-immune diseases like rheumatoid arthritis, smoking, allergies, contact lens wear and poor nutrition.
+Dry Eye can be exacerbated by many factors including aging, a prior history of cataract or refractive surgery, certain systemic medications, work environment (poor air quality), systemic disease like diabetes, auto-immune diseases like rheumatoid arthritis, smoking, allergies, contact lens wear, and poor nutrition.
+Particularly in Manitoba, we see a lot more dry eye symptoms during our cold, DRY winters.

 What steps can I take to minimize my Dry Eye?